 Touro College Jacob D. Fuchsberg Law Center, J.D., summa cum laude

 State University of New York at Geneseo, B.A.

 U.S. District Court, Eastern District of New York

-Ed serves on the faculty of the Touro College Jacob D. Fuchsberg Law Center, where he teaches a course real estate transactions.
+Ed serves on the faculty of the Touro College Jacob D. Fuchsberg Law Center, where he teaches a course on real estate transactions.
 He also serves as a member of the Board of Governors for the law school.
-Since 2016, he has served at outside, pro-bono counsel to the Long Island Housing Partnership, a not-for-profit organization committed to creating and maintaining safe, quality affordable living opportunities in Nassau and Suffolk Counties in New York.
+Since 2016, he has served as outside, pro-bono counsel to the Long Island Housing Partnership, a not-for-profit organization committed to creating and maintaining safe, quality affordable living opportunities in Nassau and Suffolk counties in New York.

 Ed is a member of the New York State Bar Association, the Nassau County Bar Association, the New York County Lawyer’s Association, and the American Bar Association.